Skip to main content

 Authorization: Bearer YOUR_TOKEN

-When your scenario is coupled to another energy model, certain inputs of you scenario are overwritten by this other model.
-When inspecting your scenario the coupling attribute will indicate whether your scenario was coupled.
+When your scenario is coupled to another energy model, certain inputs of your scenario are overwritten by this other model.
+When inspecting a scenario the active_couplings and inactive_couplings attributes will indicate whether your scenario was coupled, and which couplings are currently active.

 Endpoint